takahirohonda/javascript-workout/README.md

 <details><summary><b>Answer</b></summary>

 We can just set the array length to 0.
-That's it🤯
+That's it 🤯

 ```javascript
 arr.length = 0;